vitorpavinato/AglyPoolseq/PoolSNP4Sync/README.md

 # SNP calling with PoolSNP based on SYNC file format

-## call SNPs on joined sync file based on minimum allele count (across all samples) or minimum allele frequency (across all samples).

-## Note, that only positions with a proportion of missing data <= than the miss-frac threshold are retained.

-## The max-cov argument is only used for the header.
+### call SNPs on joined sync file based on minimum allele count (across all samples) or minimum allele frequency (across all samples).Note, that only positions with a proportion of missing data <= than the miss-frac threshold are retained.
+The max-cov argument is only used for the VCF header.

 ```bash
 python /Users/mkapun/Documents/GitHub/DEST/PoolSNP4Sync/PoolSnp.py \